Documentation

 Rate recommendations with spark feedback

-spark feedback <session-id> --helpful
+spark feedback <session-id> \

-spark feedback <session-id> --not-helpful
+spark feedback <session-id> \

 💡